de-DEen-US

 User profile migration settings.

-Enable the user profile migration option, including shortcuts and persistent network connections.
+Enable user profile migration, including shortcuts and persistent network connections.

-Perform string replacement operations in the HKCU registry hive of users based on a predefined replacement list.
-Migrate local group memberships, service accounts and Windows® NT privileges (sometimes referred to as Rights).
+Perform string replacement operations in users' HKCU registry hive based on a predefined replacement list.
+Migrate local group memberships, service accounts and Windows® user rights (NT privileges).
 If necessary, reset the client's TPM to ensure all settings are properly updated.

 Profile Filter